 Additional rules governing SEVIS (Student Exchange Visitor Information System) registration and tracking of foreign law graduates on F-1 or J-1 student visas may be found in the International Students section of this handbook.

 Each LLM and SJD program has special requirements in addition to those spelled out in this handbook.
-Every student should seek advising from the Program Director or Associate Dean for Academic Affairs to ensure that he or she is complying with the program rules.
+Every student should seek advising from Law Student Affairs to ensure that they are complying with the program rules.

 Registration and Advising